Common issues, tips and tricks for the 2.0t EA888 Gen3B engine

 Just like any direct-inject engine that doesn’t have multi-port injection or something similar to clean it, this engine gets carbon buildup over time.
 Because of the way the fuel injection works the gunk can buildup over time on the valves by oil and junk flowing through the PCV system to the valves. to the left is a picture of what valves can look like over time.
 Europe did get MPI (multi-port injection) on the EA888 Gen 3 engine but sadly this feature did not make it over to the US.

 Loss in performance is a sign that this might be happening.
 But that is also a very vague sign that could be the result of a lot of things.

-The best thing you can do to prevent buildup is use higher end gas and try not to do short drives.
-The cheap gas has less cleaning additives that don’t help this situation and shorter drives dont allow the engine to heat up enough to burn off anything that might build up on the values.
-The old Italian tuneup is something other recommend for that reason.
+The best thing you can do to prevent buildup is to use higher-end gas and try not to do short drives.
+The cheap gas has fewer cleaning additives that don’t help this situation and shorter drives don’t allow the engine to heat up enough to burn off anything that might build upon the values.
+The old Italian tuneup is something others recommend for that reason.